wyvernzora/cardboard-box/README.md

-cardboard-box
+Cardboard Box
 =============

-Cardboard Box is a Windows Phone 7 client for image boards running various flavors of Danbooru.
+Cardboard Box is a Windows Phone 7 client for the image board Danbooru.Donmai.us.